JWST/NIRSpec Spectroscopy of $z=7-9$ Star Forming Galaxies with CEERS: New Insight into Bright Ly$\alpha$ Emitters in Ionized Bubbles: Discussion

 There are likely a variety of effects contributing to the absence of very strong Ly$\alpha$ emission in the $z\gtrsim7$ galaxies with large O32.
-Firstly, while we have only observed Ly$\alpha$ redshift of systemic, it is likely that some fraction of the photons may have been emitted in a blue peak, which would be resonantly absorbed by optically thick residual neutral gas in the ionized IGM \citep[e.g.,][]{Gunn1965,Mason2020}.
+Firstly, while we have only observed Ly$\alpha$ redshifted with respect to systemic, it is likely that some fraction of the photons may have been emitted in a blue peak, which would be resonantly absorbed by optically thick residual neutral gas in the ionized IGM \citep[e.g.,][]{Gunn1965,Mason2020}.
 In our comparison sample at $z\sim2$ about $30$~per~cent of the total Ly$\alpha$ flux is emitted in a blue peak, similar to Ly$\alpha$ emitter samples at $z\sim0-3$ which find $\simeq23$~per~cent of the flux is in a blue peak \citep{Hayes2021}.
 Thus, unless an unexpectedly large fraction of Ly$\alpha$ photons were emitted in a blue peak in our $z\gtrsim7$ sample, the resonant absorption should not be the dominant cause of the reduction in Ly$\alpha$ EW at $z\gtrsim7$.
 If the IGM at $z\gtrsim7$ is mostly neutral, depending on the size of the ionized region around the the three Ly$\alpha$ associations in the EGS (which span $5-10$~pMpc) we may expect significant attenuation from the damping wing of the surrounding IGM.
-In order for this effect to contribute significantly to the observed weak Ly$\alpha$ emission at $z\gtrsim 7.5$, the ionized regions surrounding the Ly$\alpha$ emitters must be smaller ($\lesssim 0.5-1$~pMpc) than was previously thought.
-Such small bubbles may not be unexpected at such high redshifts where the IGM is likely significantly neutral (Lu et al. in prep.).
-In this case, we would expect galaxies situated in between the two bright Ly$\alpha$ emitters to show much lower Ly$\alpha$ transmission.